-How can you Beat the Bookies to actual cash from Free Bets?
+How Can You Beat the Bookies to Actual Cash from Free Bets?

 The most efficient way to cash out the free bet in actual money is to create a super bet and work around the bookmaker’s terms and conditions through a betting exchange.
 The betting exchange is a revolutionary betting model which allows you to take up the role of a bookmaker, place your own bets and, more importantly, lay your selections.
 You get to compete directly with other punters without the bookies’ involvement.

-Betfair have been credited with this revolutionary idea which has been disputed by competitors, but the innovative string from the people at Betfair has forever changed the betting landscape and forced it to evolve at a rapid pace.
+Betfair has been credited with this revolutionary idea which has been disputed by competitors, but the innovative string from the people at Betfair has forever changed the betting landscape and forced it to evolve at a rapid pace.

 So the first thing we need to do is to make sure we have two accounts opened – one with a betting operator of your choice and the other one with a betting exchange.